Arthur Percival

-Lieutenant-General Arthur Ernest Percival, CB, DSO1, OBE, MC, DL (26 December 1887 – 31 January 1966) was a senior British Army officer.
-He saw service in the First World War and built a successful military career during the interwar period but is most noted for his defeat in the Second World War, when he commanded British Empire forces during the Japanese Malayan Campaign and the subsequent Battle of Singapore.
+Lieutenant-General Arthur Ernest Percival, CB, DSO1, OBE, MC, DL (26 December 1887 – 31 January 1966) was a British Army officer.
+He saw service in the First World War and built a successful military career during the interwar period, but is best known for his defeat in the Second World War, when Percival commanded British Commonwealth forces during the Malayan campaign, which culminated in a catastrophic defeat at the Battle of Singapore.

-Percival's surrender to the invading Imperial Japanese Army force, the largest surrender in British military history, undermined Britain's prestige as an imperial power in East Asia.
-His defenders, such as Sir John Smyth, have argued that under-funding of Malaya's defences and the inexperienced, under-equipped nature of the Empire army in Malaya, not Percival's leadership, were ultimately to blame.
+Percival's surrender to the invading Imperial Japanese Army, which was the largest of its kind in British military history, significantly undermined Britain's prestige and military position in East Asia.
+Some historians, such as Sir John Smyth, have argued that under-funding of British Malaya's defences and the inexperienced, under-equipped nature of the Commonwealth forces in Malaya, not Percival's leadership, were ultimately to blame for the defeat.

 Early days

 Childhood and employment

 Arthur Ernest Percival was born on 26 December 1887 in Aspenden Lodge, Aspenden near Buntingford in Hertfordshire, England, the second son of Alfred Reginald and Edith Percival (née Miller).
-His father was the Land Agent of the Hamel's Park estate and his mother came from a Lancashire cotton family.
+His father was the land agent of the Hamel's Park estate and his mother came from a Lancashire cotton family.
 By 1891 the family was living in nearby Thundridge at "Sprangewell" on Poles Lane, his father being listed as "Land Agent" in the 1891 census, although it is unclear if this is still for Hamel's Park, or for E.S.
 Hanbury's Poles estate (now "Hanbury Manor"), which is adjacent to Sprangewell.

 Percival was initially schooled locally in Bengeo.
 Then in 1901, he was sent to Rugby with his more academically successful brother, where he was a boarder in School House.
 A moderate pupil, he studied Greek and Latin but was described by a teacher as "not a good classic".
 Percival's only qualification on leaving in 1906 was a higher school certificate.
 He was a more successful sportsman, playing cricket and tennis and running cross country.
 He also rose to colour sergeant in the school's Volunteer Rifle Corps.
 However, his military career began at a comparatively late age: although a member of Youngsbury Rifle Club, he was working as a clerk for the iron ore merchants Naylor, Benzon & Company Limited in London, which he had joined in 1914, when the First World War broke out.